Cha Hyung-won

-Cha Hyung-won (September 5, 1890 – July 2, 1972), was designated as Ingan-munhwage on 16 January 1967 for the Gangneung Danoje festival, which is one of the Important Intangible Cultural Properties of Korea.
-He was specialized in Gwanno-Masque playing, a kind of pantomime.
+Cha Hyung-won (September 5, 1890 – July 2, 1972) was designated as Ingan-munhwage on 16 January 1967 for the Gangneung Danoje festival, which is an Important Intangible Cultural Properties of Korea.
+He specialized in Gwanno-Masque playing, a kind of pantomime.
 It was a satire of the caste system by members of the gwanno class.

-Biography
+Life

 Cha was born on 5 September 1890 in Gangneung, Korea.
 His father, Cha In-sil, lived in 132 dong Gangneung Seongnamdong.
-When he was 17 years old, he saw the last gwanno-Masque playing at the Gangneung Danoje festival in 1907 before it disappeared in the latter era of the Choson Dynasty.
-As the gwanno-Masque playing was performed by gwanno, a man slave in government employ, Cha denied that he was gwanno.
-After the Gwanno-Masque playing was designated as the Important Intangible Cultural Properties of Korea on 16 January 1967, it was reconstructed by researchers.
-Cha was one of the masters who participated in organizing all of the information about Gwanno-Masque playing from the appearance of masque to performance.
+At age 17 he saw the last Gwanno-Masque playing at the Gangneung Danoje festival in 1907 before it disappeared late in the Choson Dynasty.
+As Gwanno-Masque playing was performed by a gwanno, an enslaved male in government employ.
+Cha denied that he was gwanno.
+After Gwanno-Masque playing was designated as an Important Intangible Cultural Properties of Korea on 16 January 1967, it was reconstructed by researchers.
+Cha was one of the masters who participated in supplying information about Gwanno-Masque playing from masks to performance.
 He died on 2 July 1972.

 Career

-He actually worked as Gwanno at the Gwannocheong in Gangneung province until the latter era of Joseon Dynasty and he made the masque and had performance in the Gangneung Danohje.
-He has participated in historical research about Gwanno-Masque playing since 1966 for restoration of the masque and organization of playing.
+He worked as gwanno at the Gwannocheong in Gangneung province until the latter era of the Joseon Dynasty and he made the masque and had performances in the Gangneung Danohje.
+He participated in historical research about Gwanno-Masque playing after 1966.